 Team Uganda was The University of Manchester’s first flagship international opportunity, providing meaningful volunteering opportunities overseas for undergraduate students.

-This is a partnership project between the University and S.A.L.V.E.
-(Support and Love Via Education) International, a charity based in Manchester and working in Uganda.
+The project was a partnership project between the University and S.A.L.V.E.
+International (Support and Love Via Education) , a charity based in Manchester and working in Uganda.
 S.A.L.V.E. works with children on the streets in Jinja, using the power of education to provide opportunities for them to leave their difficult pasts behind them and move off the streets towards a brighter future.

-This project has been running with the support of a generous donor since summer 2015, and has delivered environmental, IT, community research and social enterprise projects and holiday camps.
+This project ran between 2015 and 2019, and has delivered environmental, IT, community research and social enterprise projects and holiday camps.
 The projects have been a great success and continue to make a real impact enriching the work of S.A.L.V.E.

-To find out more about last years project project please visit the Team Uganda Blog.
+To find out more about last year's project please visit the Team Uganda Blog.